Heat take down Celtics, move on to NBA Finals

 Miami moves on to face the Los Angeles Lakers in Game 1 of the Finals on Wednesday.

-“We’ll have a very healthy respect for our next opponent,” said Heat coach Erik Spoelstra, who won championships in 2012 and 2013 when Lakers star LeBron James played for Miami.
-“We know who we’re facing.”

-The Heat erased a six-point deficit in the fourth when Butler made 1 of 2 foul shots before Herro nailed a 3-pointer and added another bucket to knot the score at 96 with 7:40 remaining.
+The Heat erased a six-point deficit in the fourth when Herro nailed a 3-pointer and added another bucket to knot the score at 96 with 7:40 remaining.
 Miami pulled ahead 104-102 with 5:31 left as Daniel Theis fouled out for Boston, Adebayo hitting 1 of 2 at the line.

 That free throw kicked off a 13-0 run to put the game away for the Heat.
-Herro gave Miami the game’s first double-digit lead at 112-102 with 3:31 to go, and the score was 116-102 before the Celtics snapped a nearly four-minute scoring drought.
-Boston got no closer than 12 down the stretch.
+Herro gave Miami the game’s first double-digit lead at 112-102 with 3:31 to go, and the score was 116-102 before the Celtics snapped a nearly 4-minute scoring drought.
+Boston got no closer than 10 down the stretch.

-“Miami deserves a lot of credit,” said Celtics coach Brad Stevens.
-“They’re super physical, super tough and very savvy.
-I think they’re the best team in the East and deserve to be representing the East, the way that they’ve played.”

 A 7-0 Celtics spurt late in the third quarter knotted the score at 86.
-Dragic’s basket with 26 seconds left gave Miami an 88-86 lead entering the fourth.
+Dragic’s basket with 26 seconds left helped Miami lead 88-86 entering the fourth.

 Tatum had 12 points in the second quarter after a scoreless first in which the Celtics trailed by as much as nine.
 His layup with 1:56 left gave Boston a 56-55 edge, but the Heat went back ahead on an Adebayo layup with 42.6 seconds remaining and led 62-60 at the break.